cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     V- Compare the lme4 model vs the nlme model in on section level ration vs raw data V- Try out the 192 metrics model to get residuals for PCA

-- Visualization in the end:
+V- Visualization in the end:
     Heatmap instead or dotplot because it shows much more information (i.e. trends).
 You also negate the question: why local peaks and not puncta size?
 Because you also show non-significant results. ==> It will be heatmap with selected metrics.